Main

 Drake, Doug, Jack Masters and Bill Puryear, Founding of the Cumberland Settlements, The First Atlas, 1779-1804, Warioto Press, 2009, pp. 23, map E7.

-McBee, May Wilson, comp., "Land Claims", in Natchez Court Records, 1767-1805, Book F, p.21.
+McBee, May Wilson, comp., "Land Claims", in Natchez Court Records, 1767-1805, Book F, p.
+21.

 McBee, May Wilson, comp., Natchez Court Records, 1767-1805, Greenwood MS, 1953, v.
-2, pp. 34, 343, 450, 541, 591-2.
+2, pp. 34, 343, 450, 541, 591-2, Book D, p.
+266.

 MS Dept. of Archives & History (MDAH), Jackson MS, rootsweb, Americans Arriving in Spanish-Held Natchez 1780-1790.